Photo © Tristan Hooper (2019)

 Public workshops, lectures etc. for clients including: Bath Spa University, CAST, Tate St. Ives, Newlyn & Exchange, Groundwork Art

-William is a lecturer on BA Marine & Natural History Photography at Falmouth University.
+William Arnold teaches on the BA Marine & Natural History Photography programme at Falmouth University.

 He has previously taught photography at Truro & Penwith College, Cornwall, Bath Spa University and Plymouth University